 The downtown area can help distinguish itself not only in the form of signage, murals, banners, and lighting, but with a cleverly designed plant palette.
 Plantings at intersections can help distinguish the intended pedestrian routes.
 Street trees can help create a hierarchy of intended vehicular networks depending on the spacing, size, and types of trees planted along these roads.
 Repetition of these elements helps both motorists and pedestrians navigate.
 These elements can further distinguish different districts by allowing each to have its own plant palette.
 These different palettes can support signage, lighting, and various elements that might also help distinguish different areas within the downtown boundary.
+Capital improvements added to Downtown Houma need to be adequately supported by annual budget appropriations for on-going maintenance.

-Objective: Keep owners responsible for maintaining their property in and around vacant buildings existing residents and future investors.
+Objective: Keep owners responsible for maintaining their property in and around vacant buildings